 Part Four of a Four-Part Series

 In the first segment of this four-part series, we discussed how the changing landscape of the technology industry requires tech companies to take action to restore and sustain trust in what constitutes a challenging operating environment.
 In the last two segments, we explored ideas to help pursue this opportunity with a focus on corporate governance and regulatory compliance and market forces.
-This fourth and last segment completes the discussion with a focus on corporate social responsibility and emphasizes the following suggestions:
+This fourth and last segment completes the discussion with a focus on corporate social responsibility and emphasises the following suggestions:

 - Increase diversity and measure the improvement;